OsaPL/Versus-Brawl/README.md

 # Thanks to:
 [WolfireGames](https://github.com/WolfireGames) - for being awesome developers (source code helped me a lot)

+[Surak](https://github.com/Surak) for [Timed-Execution](https://github.com/EmpSurak/Timed-Execution) simplified A LOT of my code

-Jukucz, Naxer, Dante and Emperot - for playtesting this shit
+Jukucz, Naxer, Dante, Emperot and DemonAngel - for playtesting this shit

 WhaleMan - Praise the WhaleMan